-? - Opens up the help documents for the Liquid Input.
+? - Opens up the help documents for the Fire/Smoke Input.

 Preview & Render Cache Path | rendinput - This is the path to the cache sequence to shown in the preview and rendered.
-The default is \$(same_as_output), meaning the preview and render would show the caches created by the simulation, reading them from the path specified in the Output rollout.
-Use the button to select the path or type it manually.
+The default is \$(same\as\output), meaning the preview and render would show the caches created by the simulation, reading them from the path specified in the Output rollout.
+Use the "..." button to the right to select the path or type it manually.
 Phoenix has some keywords that can be used for more flexibility:

-Click Here to expand additional \$(VARIABLE) and Channel Mapping information

-\$(same_as_output) [nodeName] - The same path that is set in the Output rollout would be used for loading the preview and render caches.
-When a node name is specified, its output is passed to the current input.

-\$(simoutput) - A synonym for \$(same_as_output).

-\$(dir) - The scene directory.

-\$(data_dir) - The default directory where cache files are written.
-By default this is \$(dir), meaning that the cache files are written next to the scene file, but it can be overridden with a custom directory from the Phoenix Global Preferences.

-\$(scene) - The scene file name.
+Click Here to expand additional \$(VARIABLE) and Channel Mapping information \$(same\as\output) [nodeName] - The same path that is set in the Output rollout would be used for loading the preview and render caches.
+When a node name is specified, its output is passed to the current input. \$(simoutput) - A synonym for \$(same\as\output). \$(same\as\resimoutput) [nodeName] - The same path that is set as a Resi mulation Output would be used for loading the preview and render caches.
+When a node name is specified, its output is passed to the current input. \$(resimoutput) - A synonym for \$(same\as\resimoutput). \$(dir) - The scene directory. \$(data dir) - The default directory where cache files are written.
+By default this is \$(dir), meaning that the cache files are written next to the scene file, but it can be overridden with a custom directory from the Phoenix Global Preferences. \$(scene) - The scene file name.